 Noting the deafening silence that greeted publication of the Cardiffian Gerard Casey’s South Wales Echo in 1973, Tony Conran shrewdly observed: ‘Lip-service was paid to David Jones… but woe betide a poet who followed in his footsteps’.
 Although the Second Flowering succeeded in renewing its cadre – Gillian Clarke, Nigel Jenkins, Tony Curtis and Robert Minhinnick spring to mind – whatever the technical qualities of the work in question, its aesthetic and ideological standpoint was still very much bound up with the discursive/lyrical/empirical register of orthodox Anglo-Welsh versification.
 Where there was political radicalism it was never matched with the linguistic radicalism necessary to offer any kind of serious challenge to the settled language of power.

 Stephens had prophesied in 1967 that ‘the big danger threatening Anglo-Welsh verse [is that it] may continue to be peripheral, both in Wales and in England’, and, ironically, the poetics he and others espoused meant that this was precisely what happened.
-The Anglo-Welsh lyric became merely formulaic, and mainstream poetry more generally was a pale, Welsh-tinged imitation of the English equivalent.
+The Anglo-Welsh lyric became less innovative, merely formulaic, and mainstream poetry more generally was a pale, Welsh-tinged imitation of the English equivalent.
 By the 1980s mainstream inability to renew itself was painfully apparent in the fact that its most visible figure seemed, once again, to be R. S. Thomas, a poet born before the First World War.
 More ironic still was the fact that the only other Wales-domiciled Welsh poet with an international reputation, Peter Finch, was a thoroughgoing experimentalist.

 The poor representation of Welsh poets in the Hulse, Kennedy and Morley New Poetry anthology of 1993, and their complete absence from the 1994 New Gen promotion seems to have been a humiliation too far for the 1960s generation’s stewardship of Welsh poetry.
 This was the point at which the old guard were eased out and serious attempts made to renew the mainstream, aided by a new professionalism and critical rigour.
 These would largely be supplied by Welsh Writing in English, as it established itself as a subject on the curricula of Welsh universities in the 1990s and 2000s.
 The dynamism of the Blair government, after eighteen years of Tory rule (which had been particularly harsh and demoralizing in Wales), and the winning of the Devolution vote in 1997, meant the times were propitious for change.
 Devolution in particular meant that some of the old, polarised ways of thinking about Welsh identity began to crumble.
 The key buzzwords were ‘pluralist’ and ‘inclusive’, and their promise seemed to be borne out by one of the most notable and hopeful features of 2000s poetry, namely the appearance of a swathe of young women poets (for example, Zoë Skoulding, Deryn Rees-Jones, Rhian Edwards, Sarah Corbett, Samantha Rhydderch, Katherine Gray, and Tiffany Atkinson), and collectively a much-needed challenge to the ingrained gender bias and boyoism which had long disfigured the Welsh cultural scene.